-The environment at the centre of our efforts.
+The Environment at the Centre of Our Heart

-Aware of its impact on the environment, the Morzine ski area has been investing for many years to limit its ecological impact.
+Aware of our impact on the environment, the Domaine Skiable de Morzine has been investing for many years to limit our ecological impact.

 Our observatory is marked by a variety of natural environments: forests, pastures, high altitude minerals, wetlands...
 These characteristics lead to regular interactions between the management of ski areas, the local population and other activities such as agriculture, forestry, hunting, hiking...